firefly2442/path-commander/README.md

 ## Licenses

-* Images from Kenney are under Creative Commons Zero (CC0)
-* Fonts from Kenney are under Creative Commons Zero (CC0)
+* Images/Fonts/Sounds from Kenney are under Creative Commons Zero (CC0)
 * Roboto font is under Apache Version 2
 * GDScript code and all other content is under GPLv3